pereznetworks/My-Tic-Tac-Toe-Game/README.md

               I could give the players a choice ... of a colors and symbols to use in the game.

+              I could also provide a choice to play a series of games 2 out of 3, 4 out of 5, etc.

               I could add some code to 'rank' the target boxes... by using a move-tree